- Category: Lit Bits

 A fairytale ending.
 Tom jumped ship in Madeira and ran off to rejoin Ros, and they eventually acquired their own antique craft (a 32-foot Colin Archer pilot cutter, Saari, seen here) aboard which they began their own series of adventures.
 John Lovell meanwhile stayed aboard Johanne and saw her safely over to the West Indies, where she was eventually found by the Allcards

 Yet another highlight, which I feel I must include, as Tom referenced it at least three times during the one evening and morning I spent with him.
-That obstreperous owner!
-A cruel man, apparently, as he kept his crew on tight rations of gruel and one Mars bar a week.
+That difficult owner, who apparently kept his crew on tight rations of gruel and one Mars bar a week.
 Eventually Gambler Bob (who each week partitioned his Mars bar into seven daily portions) tried to brain him with an anchor, but Tom saved Bob from completing this mutinous act by hitting him hard in the back of the knees and knocking him down.

 Two separate iterations of Johanne’s crew, joined together at last under her old wheel (hanging on the wall there), from left to right: John Lovell, Clare Allcard, Edward Allcard, Tom Cunliffe